zephyrproject-rtos/zephyr/boards/st/stm32wb5mmg/doc/stm32wb5mmg.rst

 Debugging
 =========

 You can debug an application in the usual way.
-Here is an example for the :ref:`hci_uart <bluetooth-hci-uart-sample>` application.
+Here is an example for the :zephyr:code-sample:`HCI UART sample <bluetooth-hci-uart-sample>` application.

 .. zephyr-app-commands::
    :zephyr-app: samples/bluetooth/observer